Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Results and discussion

 \subsection{Liquid-Liquid Interface}

 The FM-AFM measurements are then performed on a liquid-liquid interface composed of two immiscible viscous phases: a PDMS oil phase ($\eta_{\mathrm{PDMS}} = 0.019$Pa.s) and a water-glycerol mixture ($\eta_{\mathrm{aq}} = 0.246$Pa.s).
-We use a highly viscous aqueous phase to slow down drainage and increase the mechanical resistance of the interface, thereby approaching conditions comparable to a liquid-solid interface.
-Increasing the viscosity of the lower phase enhances the hydrodynamic stresses transmitted to the interface and eases quantitative measurements of interfacial mechanical response.
+Under these conditions, the viscous diffusion length associated with the probe’s oscillation in PDMS is $l=\sqrt{\eta / \rho f} \simeq 20\mu$m for an oscillation frequency of 32 kHz, allows contactless interaction under these conditions.
+We have deliberately chosen a highly viscous underlying aqueous phase to slow down drainage and enhance the hydrodynamic stresses transmitted to the interface.
+We therefore expect to improve the sensitivity to the mechanical response, approaching conditions comparable to a liquid-solid interface.

-Figure \ref{fig:Z_LL} shows the real and imaginary components of the mechanical impedance measured during the approach toward the liquid–liquid interface.
-As in the liquid–solid configuration, a transition is observed between a distance-dependent hydrodynamic regime at large separations and a plateau at short distances.
-This plateau defines the confinement thickness, corresponding to the transition between purely hydrodynamic drainage and interfacial deformation.
+Figure \ref{fig:Z_LL} shows the real and imaginary components of the mechanical impedance measured during the approach toward the liquid-liquid interface.
+As in the liquid-solid configuration, a transition is observed between a distance-dependent hydrodynamic regime at large separations and a plateau at short distances.
+This plateau defines an effective confinement thickness associated with the onset of interfacial deformation, corresponding to the transition between a far-field hydrodynamic drainage regime and a short-distance regime where the interface contributes significantly to the measured response.

-Compared to the liquid–solid reference system, both impedance components are reduced by more than one order of magnitude, and impedance components saturate to different values.
-Notably, $Z'$ and $Z''$ exhibit an equivalent $D^{-1}$ dependence, characteristic of a predominantly viscous response.
-The saturation value of the elastic impedance is measured as $Z'_{\mathrm{sat}} = 108 \pm 20~\mathrm{mN\,m^{-1}}$, while the equilibrium interfacial tension of the same system is $\gamma = 37 \pm 1~\mathrm{mN\,m^{-1}}$.
+Compared to the liquid-solid reference system, both impedance components are reduced by more than one order of magnitude.
+In the absence of a bulk solid elasticity, the mechanical impedance exhibits a measurable in-phase component response, the saturation value of which remains below that of $Z"$.
+We measure a change in Z' relative to the interface deformation of $108 \pm 20~\mathrm{mN\,m^{-1}}$, which is greater whilst remaining of the same order of magnitude than the intefacial tension ($\gamma = 37 \pm 1~\mathrm{mN\,m^{-1}}$ measured by the pending drop method \cite{rocheron2022}).
+This suggests that the flow at the liquid interface differs from that described at the liquid solid interface as expected from a liquid-liquid interface.

-The confinement thickness is extracted from the inverse dissipative impedance, $1/Z''$, following the same procedure as for the liquid–solid interface.
-A value of $D_c = 1.07 \pm 0.1~\mu\mathrm{m}$ is obtained, approximately one order of magnitude larger than the one measured for the liquid–solid interface.
-This confirms the much higher deformability of liquid–liquid interfaces compared to elastic solids.
+We extract the confinement thickness from the inverse of the dissipative impedance, $1/Z''$, following the procedure described above.
+A value of $D_c = 1.5 \pm 0.3~\mu\mathrm{m}$ is obtained, approximately one order of magnitude larger than the one measured for the liquid-solid interface.